riek10/osTicket---Ticket-Lifecycle-Intake-Through-Resolution/README.md

 <img src="https://github.com/riek10/osTicket---Ticket-Lifecycle-Intake-Through-Resolution/assets/113129662/3a0e8c2b-5d4d-43b3-a0b2-38c41ae33a51"/>
 </p>
 <p>
-After receiving the ticket i responded as the assigned agent promtly and informed the user that the order for new keyboards was placed and that her department could expect them within the next couple of hours.
+After receiving the ticket i responded as the assigned agent promtly and informed the user that the order for new keyboards was placed and that the department could expect them within the next couple of hours.
+After responding to the user and submitting the request i then closed the ticket.
 </p>
 <br />